asadja/node-mysql-orm/README.md

 orm.logLevel = 3;
 /* Now STDOUT will get flooded by debugging messages and SQL code */

+orm.debug = true;
+/* Now there will be an annoying blocking delay after each logged message */ /* Don't use this in production! */

-You can also set logLevel in the orm_options parameter.
+You can also set logLevel and debug in the orm_options parameter.
 ```